clawpack/doc/doc/googleearth_plotting.rst

 .. attribute:: kml_dpi : integer

   Number of pixels per inch used in rendering PNG figures.
-This should be consistent with the `figsize` and the refinement factors.
+For best results, figure size and dpi should be set to respect the numerical resolution of the the simulation.
 See `Removing aliasing artifacts`_ below for more details on how to improve the quality of the PNG files created by Matplotlib.
 Default : 200.

 .. attribute:: kml_tile_images : boolean